-The Proof of Concept (POC) phase will assess the basic capabilities of the SGBs and establish preliminary performance levels that can be expected. ~~These results will be used to focus the scope and content of the SGB D&E phase.~~ The results will ~~also~~ identify the necessary changes to current LUTs and help to guide the development of [SGL] specifications.
+The Proof of Concept (POC) phase will assess the basic capabilities of the SGBs and establish preliminary performance levels that can be expected.
+The results will identify the necessary changes to current LUTs and help to guide the development of [SGL] specifications.
 Additionally, knowledge gained during the POC phase will guide development of the Type Approval Standards and Acceptance of Testing Facilities for SGBs.